 Socially, Gibbs was quiet and bookish, a somewhat reserved student.
 Academically, he was brilliant.

 While Gibbs was a student, three significant events took place:

 - In 1861, his father died, leaving Gibbs and his two sisters a substantial inheritance, making them financially independent.

 - From 1861–65 the American Civil War raged.
 Gibbs was not conscripted: his health was fragile, and he suffered from respiratory problems.
 Also, his eyesight for reading was blurred, caused by astigmatism.
 He eventually had to grind lenses himself to solve this problem.

 Gibbs’ Academic Career

 Tutoring at Yale

 Yale University appointed Gibbs as a tutor in 1863.
 Tutors were expected to make themselves available to teach any of Yale’s courses.
-Gibbs taught Latin for two years, followed by a year teaching physics, while he continued privately to widen and sharpen his knowledge of engineering and the physical sciences.
+Gibbs taught Latin for two years, followed by a year teaching Physics.
+Meanwhile, he continued to widen and sharpen his knowledge of engineering and the physical sciences.
 During this time he patented an improved railway car brake.

 Three Years in France and Germany

 In 1866, Gibbs and his sisters Anna and Julia set off on a three-year trip to Europe.